oxidrive/oxidrive/CONTRIBUTING.md

 ## Required Tools

-Oxidrive is written in the [Go] and [Rust] programming languages, so you'll need their respective toolchains installed.
-You can find the required versions in the [go.mod](server/go.mod) file for the backend service, and in the [rust-toolchain.toml](web/rust-toolchain.toml) for the frontend application.
+Oxidrive is written in the [Go] and [TypeScript] programming languages, so you'll need their respective toolchains installed.
+You can find the required versions in the [go.mod](go.mod) file for the backend service, and in the [package.json](package.json) for the frontend application.

 As for ancillary tools, a complete and up-to-date list can be found [here](flake.nix#L25).